-Admission status letters have been mailed to high school seniors nationwide.
-An applicant will either be accepted by their first-choice school, rejected, or deferred, which is also referred to as "wait-listed."
-If you've been wait-listed, then waiting passively for the college to contact you again is not best course of action according to Edward B. Fiske, author of the #1 bestselling "Fiske Guide to Colleges 2010."
+Admission status letters have been emailed and mailed to high school seniors nationwide.
+An applicant will either be accepted by their first-choice school, rejected, or deferred, which is also referred to as being on the “waitlist.”
+Is that the end of your dream to go to a school?
+Maybe… but maybe not.

-Instead, Fiske recommends that if you've been deferred, you should "go on the offensive" and send a deposit by May 1 to your first-choice school among those colleges who did accept you as a student, and then follow the steps below to get off the wait list and get accepted to the college of your choice.
-Visiting a college at this stage may be the most important college visit you make.
+Fiske recommends “going on the offensive.”
+You should send a deposit by May 1 to your first-choice school among those colleges who did accept you as a student, to be safe.
+Then, follow the steps below to try to get off the waitlist at your dream school.

 - Call to see if you can arrange a campus interview.
-“Students who have been offered regular admission wait-list status are well advised to pay a visit by mid-April, perhaps with a set of recent grades in hand,” says Peter Van Buskirk, former Dean of Admissions at Franklin and Marshall.
+“Students who have been offered regular admission waitlist status are well advised to pay a visit by mid-April, perhaps with a set of recent grades in hand,” says Peter Van Buskirk, former Dean of Admissions at Franklin and Marshall.

 - Send examples of new work.
 This steps applies especially if you have an area of special talent.

 - Talk to a current teacher to write a recommendation highlighting your recent achievements.
 Revisit teachers who wrote letters for you previously to send updates.

 - Ask your guidance counselor to write or call.
 See that the admissions office is kept up to date with your grades and other achievements.

 Waitlists can be notoriously difficult places.
 While no method is foolproof, these steps could make a difference.
 If not, you might always wonder “what if.”